GBrachetta/boilerplate-django/README.md

 16. The app also includes my favorite settings to develop a Django app on VS Code, and a `launch.json` file to run the server in debugging mode using the integrated debugger in VS Code.
 Feel free to delete these and the parent `.vscode` folder if you use some other editor.

+17. An additional command has been added, `python manage.py makesuper` that creates a superuser in one line:

+    1. Username: admin
+    2. Password: admin
+    3. Email: admin@domain.com

 That's all.
 Start coding!

 ## **Note**